-At this time, the oil discharged from hydraulic gear pump(1) flows into the spool(G) of the steering unit(4) through the inlet port(P) and flows to gerotor(H).
+As this time, the oil discharged from hydraulic gear pump(1) flows into the spool(G) of the steering unit(4) through the inlet port(P) and flows to gerotor(H).

-$\label{eq:continuous} \mbox{Oil flow from the gerotor flows back into the spool} \mbox{(G) where it is directed out to the right work port(R)}.$
+Oil flow from the gerotor flows back into the spool(G) where it is directed out to the right work port(R).

-Oil returned from hydraulic motor(5) returns to hydraulic tank(12).
+Oil returned from cylinder(5) returns to hydraulic tank(12).